kardianos/govendor/README.md

  * Be a useful tool.

 Tasks that are planned:
- * Proper inspection of source vendor files.
+ * Proper inspection of source vendor files (see rewrite/path.go findLocalImportPath).

 Tasks that are not planned at this time, but could be done in the future.
- * Spped up working with multiple packages at once by altering the rewrite API.
+ * Speed up working with multiple packages at once by altering the rewrite API.
  * "Transactional" re-writes (rename temp files all at once).
  * Command to check for newer versions, either in GOPATH or remote repo.